ThingsIXFoundation/docs/docs/developer-documentation/third-party-mapper-program.md

 ### Manufacturing
 1. The manufacturer will communicate with the ThingsIX Foundation to plan for the validation and provisioning of a batch of mappers.
 The ThingsIX Foundation will charge a fee for every mapper provisioned.
 2. After approval by the ThingsIX Foundation manufacturer will send the mapper hardware to the ThingsIX Foundation for validation, software-programming and key-provisioning.
 The manufacturer has to pay for the shipping-fees and any duty.
-3. After validation, software-programming and key-provisioning. the mappers can be collected by the manufacturer for distribution.
+3. After validation, software-programming and key-provisioning, the mappers can be collected by the manufacturer for distribution.

 ## Hardware requirements